yguenduez/nerd-neck/nerd-neck-report/src/report.md

 the top shell.
 With this design, the housing was just too big, compared to the inner volume the components are housed in.

-In the end, after already five design iterations, a small tip from a colleague helped.
+In the end, after already four design iterations, a small tip from a colleague helped.
 He mentioned that I should use a so-called "pressfit" version.
 This means the two parts do not fit perfectly into one another, so you have to press them into each other.
 The friction alone keeps both parts together.
 As an immediate consequence, the housing got much simpler to design—and also to use.